 3. Drive along Kelly Drive which connects Lincoln Drive to the city center and goes along the river, past the row clubs and comes up behind The Art Museum.
 This is a beautiful area, rich in history, views, and things to do including an incredible above ground cemetery, Laurel Hill.

-4. The Art museum is worth seeing as is walking down Benjamin Franklin Parkway into city center.
+4. The Philadelphia Art Museum is worth seeing as is walking down Benjamin Franklin Parkway into city center.
 So many museums around here including the Franklin Institute Science Museum, the Rodin Museum, the Academy of Natural Sciences, the Moore College of Art, and the Please Touch Museum for Children.
 Plus, it’s just really pretty and reminds me of a cross between London and Paris.

 7. From Rittenhouse Square Park, walk down Spruce street to view beautiful, historic brownstones and churches.
 You can walk straight down to the river and the beginning of the beautiful Fairmont Park.